Transient ischaemic attack (TIA)

-- Arms — Can they lift both arms?
+- Arms — Can you lift both arms?

-- Speech — Is their speech slurred?
-Do they understand you?
+- Speech — Is your speech slurred?
+Do other people understand you?

 - Time is critical — If you see any of these signs or suspect that you or someone else may be having a stroke, call triple zero (000) straight away and ask for an ambulance.